 Student information, courses, and so on

-Student information includes stuff like your student ID number, academic advisor, and whether you're required to have a proctor for online tests.
+Student information includes stuff like your student ID number, academic advisor, whether you're required to have a proctor for online tests, among other things.
+Student Type refers to whether you can enroll in or audit on-campus or online courses.
 Your school may also add custom information fields here—if you have any questions about these items, contact your advisor or a staff member.

 Courses shows you the courses in which you're registered (enrolled, auditing, incomplete, withdrawn) at this school—past, present, and even future.